GitJuski/Linux-servers/h5-GJ(In progress).md

 ![23.2](Screenshots/5/23.2.png)

 Then I saved it and disabled the default conf.
-Then I tried to enable the new conf but it didn't work and then I realised that I didn't add the .conf suffix.
-Well I renamed it but forgot sudo so I grabbed the command again with up arrow key and then went to the start of the command with ctrl + a.
+Then I tried to enable the new conf, but it didn't work and then I realized that I didn't add the .conf suffix.
+Well, I renamed it but forgot sudo so I grabbed the command again with up arrow key and then went to the start of the command with ctrl + a.
 There I added sudo and then pressed return and it worked.

 ![24](Screenshots/5/24.png)

 Then I enabled the conf and tested the config.
-The syntax was ok but the documentroot path was missing so I made the path and tested the config again.
+The syntax was ok but the document root path was missing so I made the path and tested the config again.

 ![25](Screenshots/5/25.png)